hyazbek/com.checkout/README.md

 9- update transaction status and code

-10- return Ok message reponse if all the above completed without errors
+10- return Ok message response if all the above completed without errors

-i guess i could split all these checks into seperate methods for better code readability
+i guess i could split all these checks into separate methods for better code readability

 ## The Extra Mile